micahcarroll/uniMASK/README.md

 # Reproducing results from the paper
 ### Minigrid heatmap (figure 7)
+Note: Reproducing all runs can a long time.
+We recommend parallelizing runs.
+In each script, the first line (comment) contains an example of how to use GNU Parallel towards this end.

-1. Reproduce the runs found in `minigrid_repro.sh`.
+1. Run the commands found in `minigrid_repro.sh`.
-We recommend running these in parallel, for example by running the script with GNU Parallel (an example can be found at first line of that file.)
 2. Fine-tune the pre-trained models generated in the previous step by running the commands in `minigrid_ft_repro.sh`.
 You may want to parallelize these runs as above.
-3. Reproduce the heatmaps by running `minigrid_heatmap.sh`.
+3. Generate the heatmaps from these runs by running `minigrid_heatmap.sh` (no parallelization here).

+# File structure
+- `data/`: where rollouts (`datasets`) and trained models (`transformer_runs`) are stored.
+- `envs/`: data-handling and evaluation for each supported environment.
+Currently
+- `scripts/`:
+- `batches.py`: has all data pipeline processing classes (`FactorSeq, TokenSeq, FullTokenSeq, Batch, SubBatch`)
+- `sequences.py`:
+- `trainer.py`:
+- `transformer.py`: contains the transformer model class itself.
+- `transformer_train.py`: interface and config setting for training a transformer, through `Trainer` class.
+- `utils.py`: misc utilities, namely math functions, gpu handling, profiling, etc.
+- `transformer_eval.py`: interface for getting predictions from transformer (currently empty).